Clean Air5049

 How to reduce wood smoke

 Burn only dry, seasoned wood.
 Keep the fire live and bright, and never pack it down to smoulder overnight.
-Make sure there is no visible plums of smoke coming out of your chimney.
+Make sure there are no visible plumes of smoke coming out of your chimney.
 Regularly clean your chimney and make sure your heater is in good order.

 Where to report wood smoke